Portuguese man o' war: Venom

 The stinging, venom-filled nematocysts in the tentacles of the Portuguese man o' war can paralyze small fish and other prey.
 Detached tentacles and dead specimens (including those that wash up on shore) can sting just as painfully as those of the live organism in the water and may remain potent for hours or even days after the death of the organism or the detachment of the tentacle.

 Stings usually cause severe pain to humans, lasting one to three hours.
 Red, whip-like welts appear on the skin that last two or three days after the sting.
 In some cases, the venom may travel to the lymph nodes and may cause symptoms that mimic an allergic reaction, including swelling of the larynx, airway blockage, cardiac distress and shortness of breath.
 Other symptoms may include fever, circulatory shock and, in extreme cases, even death, although this is extremely rare.
 Medical attention for those exposed to large numbers of tentacles may become necessary to relieve pain or open airways if the pain becomes excruciating or lasts for more than three hours, or if breathing becomes difficult.
 Instances in which the stings completely surround the trunk of a young child are among those that may be fatal.

 The species is responsible for up to 10,000 human stings in Australia each summer, particularly on the east coast, with some others occurring off the coast of South Australia and Western Australia.

 Treatment

 Stings from a Portuguese man o' war can result in severe dermatitis characterized by long, thin, open wounds that resemble those caused by a whip.
 These are not caused by any impact or cutting action, but by irritating urticariogenic substances in the tentacles.

 Treatment for sting pain is immersion in 45 C water for 20 minutes.
-The cnidocyte found in the box jellyfish react differently than the nematocyst in the Portuguese man o' war; cnidocytes are inhibited by application of vinegar, but nematocysts can discharge more venom if vinegar is applied.
+Vinegar use is highly supported as the primary rinse solution for Portuguese man o' war stings, as they irreversibly inhibit cnidae discharge.
+Diluting the vinegar reduces its protective effects.